NAME

 - The update signature of the candidate is compared to the signature of the already installed package: identical signatures mean no update needed.

-checks the package dependencies.
+pkg_addchecks the package dependencies.
 If necessary, it will install or update them first.
-Once all dependencies are up-to-date,pkg_add
+Once all dependencies are up-to-date,pkg_addwill update the package.

 ENVIRONMENT